onfido/onfido-android-sdk/README.md

 2. To configure for video use `FaceCaptureStepBuilder.forVideo()`.
 3. To configure for motion use `FaceCaptureStepBuilder.forMotion()`.

-Motion variant may not be supported in certain devices due to device capabilities and Google Play Services availability.
+**Motion**

-In that case, if capture fallback provided using the `withCaptureFallback` function, it will fallback to specified capture variant which can be either photo or video.
+The Motion variant may not be supported on certain devices due to device capabilities and/or Google Play Services availability.
-Otherwise, the flow will end with `OnfidoException` resulting in `onError` callback.
+If the Motion variant is not supported on the user’s device, you can configure the SDK to allow the user to capture a Selfie or a Video instead by using the `withCaptureFallback` function.

-In the following example, motion variant is configured with photo capture callback.
+The following examples show how to configure the Motion variant with a Photo capture fallback and a Video capture fallback.

 ```java
 FlowStep faceCaptureStep = FaceCaptureStepBuilder.forMotion()